javascript-tutorial/en.javascript.info/2-ui/2-events/1-introduction-browser-events/article.md

 DOM properties are ok to use, but we can't assign more than one handler of the particular event.
 In many cases that limitation is not pressing.

 The last way is the most flexible, but it is also the longest to write.
 There are few events that only work with it, for instance `transtionend` and `DOMContentLoaded` (to be covered).

+When a handler is called, it gets an event objects as the first argument.
+It contains details about what's happened.
+We'll see more of them later.

 As of now we're just starting to work with events.
 More details in the next chapters.